espocrm/documentation/docs/user-guide/sales-management.md

 ### Probability

-Opportunity *probability* is an estimated percentage chance that the sale will be won. *Closed Won* status should have 100% probability, *Closed Lost* – zero.
+Opportunity probability is an estimated percentage chance that the sale will be won. *Closed Won* status has 100% probability, *Closed Lost* – zero.
 Other stages has their default probabilities.
-Probabilities can be utilized for a revenue forecasting.
+Probabilities can be utilized in revenue forecasting.

 ## Currency